Natural Hair Queen

 Three of the easiest low-manipulation styles for long hair are two-strand twists, twist outs, and Bantu knots.
 These styles are ideal for women with 4c natural hair because there is little room for the hair to become tangled and many opportunities to retain moisture.

-You have plenty of options available if you want to add length by using hair extensions, braids, weaves, and wigs are great protective styles that will help your hair grow underneath.
+You have plenty of options available if you want to add length by using hair extensions.
+Braid or twist extensions, weaves, and crochet braids are great protective styles that will help your hair grow underneath.

 Be sure to pay close attention to your hairline when you wear extensions.
-Hair from this part of the scalp is very fine and can break easily and tends to be the dries part of our hair.
+Hair from this part of the scalp is very fine and can break easily.

 The Best Hair Products for 4c Natural Hair